Quentin Groves

-Quentin Dominic Groves (July 5, 1984 – October 15, 2016) was an American football linebacker.
-He was drafted by the Jacksonville Jaguars in the second round of the 2008 NFL Draft and played college football at Auburn.
-He also played for the Oakland Raiders, Arizona Cardinals, Cleveland Browns, Houston Texans, Tennessee Titans and the Buffalo Bills.
+Quentin Dominic Groves (July 5, 1984 – October 15, 2016) was an American professional football linebacker.
+He was selected by the Jacksonville Jaguars in the second round of the 2008 NFL draft and played college football at Auburn.
+He was also a member of the Oakland Raiders, Arizona Cardinals, Cleveland Browns, Houston Texans, Tennessee Titans and the Buffalo Bills.

 Groves was named to the Chuck Bednarik Award, Bronko Nagurski Trophy and Ted Hendricks Award, watchlists for the 2007 college football season.
 Groves was a sack specialist at Auburn and finished tied for the Auburn career sack record at 26.

-High school career
+Early life

 At Greenville Weston High School, Groves started for four years playing tight end as well as defensive end.
 He recorded 89 tackles, 15 sacks, one interception and seven fumbles forced as a junior and 86 tackles, 22 sacks and three fumble recoveries as a senior.
 Based on his high school performance, he was selected to the ESPN.com/Tom Lemming Top 100, USA Today All-USA second-team, Orlando Sentinel Super Southern 100 and rated the nation's third best defensive end nationally by ESPN.com/Tom Lemming.
 He also played basketball, competed in the discus (147 ft, 7 inches), long jump (20 ft, 11 inches) and 100-meter dash (11.44 seconds) in track & field and was a member of the power lifting team (personal best squat of 535 pounds along with a bench press of 295 and a dead lift of 525).